tsmetana/cpm/README.md

 It is focused on systemd-nspawn type of containers and uses dnf/rpm for package management.
 The script is still work-in-progress and might not work or even cause damage to your system.

+The TODO lists in every use-case outline the PoC completness.

 ## Intended Use-Cases

 The script serves as a wrapper to `dnf` and makes the systemd-nspawn containers somewhat easier to manage.
 However the